 The applicant will receive acknowledgment of receipt of its application within 24 hours.
 An Impact100 Grants Chair will inform the applicant if anything is missing or if we have questions.

 Impact100 reserves the right to reject a grant application for any reason, including a missed deadline or incomplete information.

 2. Financial Review

+Grant Review Committees first meet to determine which applicants to be selected for further evaluation at a site visit.
 The objective of a site visit is to complete a due diligence review and to resolve any remaining questions about the organization and its proposal.

 5. Grantee Reporting

 We invite Impetus Grant recipients (other than the Encore Grant recipient) to tell us about the progress of their grant proposal at our all-member Grant Recipient Update Meeting in the fall of 2024.

 Before receiving their second grant disbursement, the Encore Grant Recipient will be subject to review by the Impact100 Financial Review Committee to substantiate that there has been no material adverse change to the recipient's financial condition.
 The Encore Grant recipient will then report on the progress of their grant proposal at the 2025 Grant Recipient Update Meeting .

 We will ask all grant recipients to submit a report (via our Grant Portal) at the end of their applicable grant period.

 Video recording of our Zoom meeting: 2024 Grants Workshop and Q&A